 New Research Shows That Flamingos Don’t Spend More Time Preening Than Other Water Birds

-A study published in Applied Animal Behavior Science by the University of Exeter and WWT Slimbridge Wetland Center examined the feather care habits of five flamingo species.
+A study published in Applied Animal Behavior Science by the University of Exeter and WWT Slimbridge Wetland Center examined the feather care habits of five species.

 Contrary to popular belief, flamingos‘ preening habits are average compared to other waterbirds.